stastix/Lemon-Restaurant/README.md

 ## Contributing

 This project is currently not open for contributions as it is a personal showcase.
 Feel free to fork and experiment!

 ---

 ## License

 This project is for demonstration purposes only.
+Use it however you want

 ---